jdevera0607/Capstone-Project/README.md

 Deverachi LLC will always opt for USPS or UPS, we will not use anything else unless stated otherwise.

+We will ship purchases made before 3 P.M EST.

 # RETURNS -
 30 day return policy for any goods that are NOT custom, bespoke, or made-to-order jewelries.
 Any product that is on the site that is listed as reguarly on the shop page are considered standard products and will have a 30 day return policy.